iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 generate OAuth credentials for your GDrive remotes to connect to Google Drive.
 We highly recommend this for heavy use and advanced needs because:

-- you control your Google API usage limits, being able to request Google for an increase if needed.
+- You control your Google API usage limits, being able to request Google for an increase if needed.
-- it ensures optimal data transfer performance when you need it.
+- It ensures optimal data transfer performance when you need it.
-- [using a service account](#using-service-accounts) for automation tasks (e.g.
+- [Using a service account](#using-service-accounts) for automation tasks (e.g.
   CI/CD) is only possible this way.

 DVC uses the [Google Drive API](https://developers.google.com/drive) to connect